Holland College

 Holland College is the provincial community college for the Canadian province of Prince Edward Island (PEI).
 It is named after the British Army engineer and surveyor Captain Samuel Holland.
 In 2024, about 30% of the college's enrolled students were from outside of Canada.

 History

-It was formed by the Government of Prince Edward Island, then led by Premier Alex Campbell, in 1969 as a result of an education reform policy undertaken as part of the Prince Edward Island Comprehensive Development Plan, which saw the closure of the province's two post-secondary institutions structured along religious lines: St. Dunstan's University and Prince of Wales College.
-It also led to the creation of the nondenominational University of Prince Edward Island (UPEI) and Holland College.
-In 2015 the college began to focus increasingly on enroling international students on study visas.
-The enrolment of international students increased over the following years with the college unable to provide adequate housing by 2023.
+It was formed by the Government of Prince Edward Island, then led by Premier Alex Campbell, in 1969 as a result of an education reform policy undertaken as part of the Prince Edward Island Comprehensive Development Plan, which saw the merging of the province's two post-secondary institutions previously structured along religious lines – Catholic-owned St. Dunstan's University and public but majority-Protestant Prince of Wales College – to become the nondenominational University of Prince Edward Island (UPEI).
+The site of the former Prince of Wales College at 140 Weymouth St. became a newly established provincial vocational institution, named Holland College.